gorhack/tsr/ROADMAP.md

 Dynamically manage and track planning requirements in a collaborative space.
 See the most up to date [backlog](https://github.com/gorhack/tsr/projects/2) and [icebox](https://github.com/gorhack/tsr/projects/3).
-Issues in the backlog are priorized.
+Issues in the backlog are prioritized.
 Issues in the icebox are in no particular order.

 ### Overarching project goals: